Endless Vitality

 Athletes often use dosages beyond those recommended for TRT, with reported ranges of 400–1000mg per week or more.
 For example:

-• A study published in the New England Journal of Medicine found that 600mg of testosterone enanthate weekly for 10 weeks, combined with strength training, significantly increased fat-free mass and muscle hypertrophy.
+• A study published in the New England Journal of Medicine found that 600mg of testosterone weekly for 10 weeks, combined with strength training, significantly increased fat-free mass and muscle hypertrophy.

 • Testosterone therapy has also been linked to a 10% reduction in waist circumference, highlighting its potential in addressing obesity.